sovrynn/ecdo/1-EVIDENCE/physical-material/water-bodies/README.md

 ## Mediterannean Refilling

 A meta-analysis of Mediterranean sea levels seems to show a dramatic refilling post 7400 BP, and lesser one around 3700BP.
+I think factoring out the global sea level rise here is important, however.

 ![](img/med-refilling.jpg)
 ![](img/med-refilling2.jpg)